 The City Council, in conjunction with partner local authorities, commissioned an Objectively Assessed Housing Need Study which was completed in July 2015.
 This provided a housing requirement of 775 dwellings per annum to determine its future housing requirement.
 This was later updated to 805 dwellings per year in November 2016.
-In calculating the five-year housing land supply, the undersupply of housing has been added from a base date of 2013/14.
-A further 20% buffer over the next five years can also be accommodated.
+The latest Five Year Housing Land Supply Position Statement published in April 2018 demonstrates that the City Council has a 5 year land supply, including with a scenario of a 5% additional buffer.